Why Saint Lucia's Climate Matters for Your Trip

 December Through February: Peak Season Weather and Crowds

 December, January, and February represent the heart of Saint Lucia's high season, and for good reason.
 These months offer some of the most reliable weather in the Caribbean.
-January and February are nearly identical, with average temperatures around 26°C79°F and daily highs near 30°C86°F.
+January and February are nearly identical, with average temperatures around 26°C79°F and typical daily highs near 29°C84°F. Humidity typically hovers around 86-88%, which feels muggy but is consistent with the region.

 Rainfall is minimal but not negligible.
-February is the driest month of the entire year, with only 16 mm0.6 in of rain, followed closely by January with 49 mm1.9 in.
-December sees slightly more at 69 mm2.7 in, though this is still well within manageable limits.
+February is typically the driest month, with average rainfall of around 80 mm3.1 in of rain, while January averages around 115 mm4.5 in.
+December sees slightly more at around 145 mm5.7 in on average, though this is still well within manageable limits.
+Winds average 27 km/h17 mph, making conditions suitable for water activities.

 The trade-off is clear: this is expensive.
 Hotel rates peak, flights cost more, and beaches and restaurants fill with tourists.
 If budget is flexible and comfort is the priority, December through February delivers.